Update on 06 Oct, 22

-Category 1- 2 hours and 45 minutes for Listening, Reading & Writing section.
+Category 1- 2 hours and 45 minutes for the Listening, Reading & Writing section.

 Category 2- 15 minutes for the speaking section

-The CAT exam comprises of three sections namely Quantitative Aptitude, Verbal Ability, Data Interpretation and Logical Reasoning.
-The question are multiple choice and have negative marking as well.
+The CAT exam comprises three sections namely Quantitative Aptitude, Verbal Ability, Data Interpretation, and Logical Reasoning.
+The question is multiple-choice and has negative markings as well.

-The three and a half long computer based test is and is conducted for admission to graduate management programs in foreign countries like France, Germany, USA, UK, etc. Integrated Reasoning (IR), Analytical Writing Assessment (AWA), Quantitative Ability, and Verbal Ability are the four sections of the exam.
+The three-and-a-half-long computer-based test is and is conducted for admission to graduate management programs in foreign countries like France, Germany, the USA, the UK, etc. Integrated Reasoning (IR), Analytical Writing Assessment (AWA), Quantitative Ability, and Verbal Ability are the four sections of the exam.

-If you want to migrant to foreign countries like US, Germany, Canada, France, UK, etc for obtaining your master's and doctoral programs, then you need to give the GRE which stand for Graduate Record Examinations.
-Administered by Educational Testing Services (ETS), this exam is one of the most sought after exams who wish to study abroad.
+If you want to migrate to foreign countries like the US, Germany, Canada, France, UK, etc for obtaining your master's and doctoral programs, then you need to give the GRE which stands for Graduate Record Examinations.
+Administered by Educational Testing Services (ETS), this exam is one of the most sought-after exams those wish to study abroad.

 The student needs to prepare himself/herself with various skills in analytical, verbal, quantitative, and critical thinking areas.
 With questions based on vocabulary, Maths, and verbal logic, the GRE is exam is conducted throughout the world in English.